rcpch/rcpch-census-platform/documentation/docs/legal/privacy-impact-assessment.md

 ---
 title: Data Protection Impact Assessment
-reviewers: Dr Marcus Baw
+reviewers: Dr Marcus Baw, Dr Simon Chapman
 dpia_path: ../../reference-documents/2023-12-PIA-2018-02-epilepsy12-pia-v2-1_Final.pdf
 hide:
   - toc
 ---

-The RCPCH's Data Protection Impact Assessment for the Epilepsy12 Audit is below.
+The RCPCH's Data Protection Impact Assessment for the RCPCH Census Platform is below.
 You can also download it from [this link]({{ dpia_path }}).

 ??? note "Data Protection Impact Assessment"